 JESS SMITH: I am a mother and step-mother to four children at the Academy.
 I have been an active member of the PTFA and helped to set up several initiatives at the school.
 I’ve been working and training in education since my youngest started school.
 I am currently employed at another CLF school running intervention groups and helping with SMSC provision.
 I have a particular interest in SMSC in schools following my degree in the study of religions and hold this responsibility at Begbrook.

-SHASHI MCGREGOR: I retired from Bristol Children’s Services four years ago.
+SHASHI MCGREGOR: I retired from Bristol Children’s Services five years ago.
 During my 35 years in Education I have worked across most of the Education Sectors from Infant and Nursery through to Secondary and 10 years in FE at the City of Bristol College.
-On retirement I was an employed consultant for Bristol advising and supporting the delivery of the Foundation Stage in East Bristol.
-As a BPA Councillor I have responsibility to support the Nursery and Reception units.
+On retirement I was an employed consultant for Bristol Children and Young People Service, advising and supporting the delivery of the Foundation Stage in East Bristol.
+As a BPA Councillor I have had responsibility to support the Nursery and Reception units.
+Currently, I am the designated councillor for the Academy Improvement Plan 2017/18 Priority four, Staff Well-being and Workload.
 I am a member of an Ethnic Minority.
 My first language is Punjabi and so have worked extensively in Education to support learning and development of black and Asian children.
+As a a BPA Councillor, my aim is to ensure the best possible teaching and learning for all of our children.

 CATHERINE BRENNAN: After several years as a Primary class teacher, I have since worked in London, Bristol and BANES for almost 20 years as a specialist teacher and consultant focussed on Ethnic Minority achievement.
 I am passionate about ensuring that all Black and Ethnic minority (BME) pupils, including children who learn through English as an Additional Language (EAL), are enabled to optimise their attainment, in collaboration with schools and settings.
 I am delighted to be responsible for this area of work through my academy councillor role at BPA.